sdinukad/eggbeeps/README.md

 # Egg Hatch Tick Alarm for Pokemmo
 Simple app to help keep track of egg ticks when hatching eggs in PokeMMO.
+Created with help of ChatGPT for personal use.

 ## Details
 * It will emit a slight beep at 1 tick and a louder double beep when eggs are hatched.